coreybruyere/530-framework/README.md

 * ** Templates consist mostly of groups of Modules stitched together to form pages.
 Templates are very concrete and piece together our Bits and Modules.
 Templates can also consist of unique page styling --  [Think Board Mapping Page on Arbor](http://arborcollective.com/snowboards/board-mapping/ "Board Mapping Page").

 ####**5.
 Utilities**
-* ** Utilities hold all The grid, Settings (Font Declarations, Color, Type, and Media Query Variables), Helpers (Helper classes, mixins, functions, utilities), and Normalize or a custom reset.
+* ** Utilities hold the Grid, Settings (Font Declarations, Color, Type, and Media Query Variables), Helpers (Helper classes, mixins, functions, utilities), and Normalize, or a custom reset.

 ###Lets talk about States.